fmarino-ipzs/eid-it-wallet-docs/docs/en/functionalities.rst

 	3. **Level III | Forwarding the request to the responsible actor**: if Level II is insufficient, the Wallet Provider SHOULD ensure that the request is forwarded to the responsible actor (Electronic Attestations of Attributes Provider, PID Provider, or Authentic Source), who ensures the availability of dedicated back-office channels to resolve the issue and communicate the outcome to the User.

-Here are the functional and User Experience requirements that the Wallet Provider MUST guarantee via their Wallet Solution:
+Below are the User Experience requirements that the Wallet Solution Provider MUST guarantee through their own Wallet Solution:

 - The User accesses to assistance options at any point during the User Experience, with a clear indication of how to access them;
 - The User opens an assistance request through their Wallet Instance or other Touchpoints provided by the Wallet Provider;